google/benchmark/docs/user_guide.md

 // Measure the user-visible time, the wall clock (literally, the time that
 // has passed on the clock on the wall), use it to decide for how long to
 // run the benchmark loop.
-This will always be meaningful, an will match the
+This will always be meaningful, and will match the
 // time spent by the main thread in single-threaded case, in general decreasing
 // with the number of internal threads doing the work.
 BENCHMARK(BM_OpenMP)->Range(8, 8<<10)->UseRealTime();